-- Most of the animals use water for swimming, but a large number of animals can also walk on water.
-More than 1,200 animal species can do so either as gliders or slappers.
+- Most animals use water for swimming, but several can also walk on water.
+More than 1,200 animal species can do so as gliders or slappers.
 This ability is present in both small (insects and spiders) and large animals (reptiles, birds, and mammals).
 (Source)

 - Few fish, mammals, and insects have Electroreception capacity.
 These animals use this feature to detect prey or other food sources.
 (Source)